Peterhague/CI-_MS2_Minesweeper/README.md

 </details>

 <h4>User stories covered by this feature:</h4>
-<p>User story 8, as a player, I want to be able to contact the developers with my ideas and to engage with them on social media.</p>
+<p>User story 8, as a player, I want to be able to contact the developers with my ideas, and receive confirmation that my
+    contact has been received, and to engage with them on social media.</p>
-<p>User story 18, as a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us of their own volition.</p>
+<p>User story 18, as a site owner, I want players and responsible adults to feel engaged with my firm and to want to interact with us, receiving confirmation of their contact.
+Their contact should be subject to validation.</p>

 <h4>Feature 6: Minesweeper Difficulty Selector</h4>